medavox/tuki-nuwa/text/lessons/u-iku-sawa1.md

 Lesson 1: Introduction
 =====

-toki!
+Alu!

 I'm glad you've decided to give these lessons a look.
 Hopefully this introduction will answer any questions you may have.
 If you're thinking about learning Toki Pona, hopefully this introduction will also give you a feel for what lies ahead.